EU to give more budget leeway to states facing extra refugee costs

 Juncker confirmed that the Commission will carry out country-by-country analysis to assess the actual impact of the migration crisis on national budgets, but did not clarify which euro zone state may benefit from more leeway.

-The Commission is analyzing euro zone draft budget plans for 2016 and will issue its assessments by the end of November.
+The Commission is analysing euro zone draft budget plans for 2016 and will issue its assessments by the end of November.
+(Reporting by Francesco Guarascio; editing by Jan Strupczewski)